albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Refine content filtering, adjust search threshold, and remove derogatory terminology.
     -   **Status:** `Resolved`
     -   **Description:** This fix addresses several issues.
 Firstly, it partially improves the categorization of problematic inputs.
 Secondly, the threshold for the fuzzy logic search has been readjusted for better performance.
 Lastly, specific derogatory terms have been removed from the system's vocabulary to align with ethical guidelines.

+-   **ID:** `CORE-BUG-011`
+    -   **Title:** Tune PWM for preempt halt hardblock.
+    -   **Status:** `Resolved`
+    -   **Description:** Adjusted the Pulse Width Modulation (PWM) parameters to optimize the timing and reliability of the preempt halt mechanism within the scheduler.
+This ensures that the system can effectively halt ELP0 background tasks to prioritize ELP1 high-priority requests, maintaining system responsiveness and operational priority.

 ### Refactors